hgueziri/hgueziri.github.io/_projects/2-spine.md

 ![Fig. 2: System architecture of the CT-to-iUS rigid registration framework.
 Doted boxes indicate the intra-operative procedure required to be achieved by the surgeon.]({{site.baseurl}}/assets/images/spine/pediclescrewnav-software.png)

-The source code will be made available soon at [https://github.com/IbisNeuronav/Ibis](https://github.com/IbisNeuronav/Ibis).

 ## CT-to-iUS Registration

 An overview of our registration framework is shown in Fig. 2.